ut-ras/Rasware/README.md

   ```bash
     make flash
   ```
   You may get an "Error 1" the first time you run this.
-This is (for whatever reason) fairly usual.
 In this case, simply make flash again.
 If this doesn't help, next make sure your USB device is connected, powered on, and forwarded to your VM if necessary.
 If you see "shutdown command invoked," press the reset button.
 This will start the program on your launchpad.
 If you keep getting Error 1's, make sure you've forwarded your LaunchPad's USB connection to the VM: In the VM, select `Player -> Removable Devices -> Luminary Micro ICDI` and select `Connect`.

   Else, if at this point an error message is printed that includes "Error erasing flash with vFlashErase packet", run the following command twice and press the board's reset button:
   ```bash